GIS-S-mart/Benchmark-6_model-based-design-reviews/README.md

 ## Introduction

-Today, the most common practice to coordinate content consists in sharing screenshots of models in a slide deck [7], which makes the understanding of models and the identification of relationships between the models difficult [7], [8].
+Today, the most common practice to coordinate content in Model-Centric Design reviews consists in sharing screenshots of models in a slide deck, which makes the understanding of models and the identification of relationships between the models difficult.
 Research studies try to improve design reviews by proposing new mediation technologies, but they show a lack of rigour in the validation phase.
 This repository proposes an open benchmark exercise for comparing digital materials supporting model-based design reviews.

 - Type of research: quantitative
 - Main discipline(s) it contributes to: engineering design, especially model-based systems engineering